google/styleguide/pyguide.md

 Never use `staticmethod` unless forced to in order to integrate with an API defined in an existing library.
 Write a module level function instead.

-Use `classmethod` only when writing a named constructor or a class-specific routine that modifies necessary global state such as a process-wide cache.
+Use `classmethod` only when writing a named constructor, or a class-specific routine that modifies necessary global state such as a process-wide cache.

 <a id="s2.18-threading"></a>